Oracle BI EE, BI Publisher 10.1.3.4 & Hyperion Essbase Connectivity – Security Integration

 import oracle.apps.xdo.delivery.DeliveryRequest;

-public class PDFMerge implements SchedulerJavaExtension{
+import oracle.apps.xdo.delivery.local.LocalPropertyDefinitions;public class PDFMerge implements SchedulerJavaExtension{

 public PDFMerge() {

-public void run(SchedulerJobInfo jobInfo) throws SchedulerJobException {
+}public void run(SchedulerJobInfo jobInfo) throws SchedulerJobException {

 try